Everything to Know About Withdrawals From Apex Trader Funding

 1) Meet the minimum account balance and minimum trading days requirements.

-The “days” value here does not update based on the last successful payout.
+Note that the “days” value here does not update based on the last successful payout.
 To verify this, you will have to check your actual trading history through Rithmic or whichever platform has your trading history.
 Hopefully, you’re tracking all your trades by now and can easily count the days from your own records, but if not, check with your platform.

 2) Fill out the necessary Payout Method information.